The Death of Ben Linder

+The book received generally favorable reviews from newspapers, academic journals, and individuals and organizations involved in Nicaraguan solidarity work.

 Background

 Kruckewitt moved to Nicaragua in 1983, reporting on the Contra War for various U.S. news outlets, primarily ABC Radio, until 1991.
 Linder also moved to Nicaragua in 1983, shortly after graduating from the University of Washington, in order to work on development projects.
 He remained in the country for most of the next several years, interrupted by a few visits to the U.S., and was murdered in 1987 while building a weir in a remote part of the countryside.
 During the several years they were both in Nicaragua, Kruckewitt and Linder met several times, particularly in the national capital of Managua.
 After Linder's death, Kruckewitt attended his funeral in Matagalpa and began gathering material for a book about his life.
 In 1993, Kruckewitt returned to Nicaragua focused entirely on producing a biography.
 With the aid of Paul Berman, she was able to interview the Contra who claimed responsibility for Linder's death.
 Kruckewitt conducted many other interviews with those who knew Linder, including Nicaraguans, fellow internationalists, and his family and also made extensive use of his letters and journals.
 Berman described his and Kruckewitt's search in a 1996 article in the New Yorker.
 In 1997, Kruckewitt published an excerpt from the book in the San Francisco Chronicle, describing a Contra ambush near the town of El Cuá.